Regulation of Care

 (c) ensure

-that workers receive appropriate training, professional development,
+that workers receive appropriate training, professional development, supervision

-receivers to a safe and appropriate standard;
+a safe and appropriate standard;

 (d) provide